edwinwilson/graph-myo-emg-data/README.md

 Build.

 Run...
-Select a file fros test files.
+Select a file from test files.

 Select an ouput directory.